 When facing an investigation or charge for child molestation, individuals in Houston and throughout Texas should immediately contact experienced sex crime defense lawyer Neal Davis of the Neal Davis Law Firm.
 He is often able to favorably resolve sex crime cases quickly and quietly, without the need for trial.
 If a trial is necessary, Neal has experience obtaining acquittals and mistrials (followed by dismissals) and winning reversals on appeal.

 The time to act is now.
-Serving the greater Houston area - including Harris, Montgomery and Fort Bend counties - Neal Davis specializes in defense strategies for both state and federal cases throughout Texas.
-Contact the Neal Davis Law Firm to schedule your free case evaluation.
+Serving the greater Houston area - including Harris, Montgomery and Fort Bend counties - Neal Davis focuses on defense strategies for both state and federal cases throughout Texas.
+Contact the Neal Davis Law Firm to schedule your case evaluation.

 There is an increasing number of claims of rape while […]

 How harsh are Texas penalties for sexual assault of a […]

 Did you know that child sex trafficking victims who are […]

 Whether celebrities or everyday people, whether male or female, and […]